alanholding/solarsystem/README.md

 * Change the voltages in the `midi_note_to_model` dictionary to change the baseline sounds.
 * Use other modulation into the Plaits to really get crazy.

+## 02 Rainfall Triggers

+Every sixteenth MIDI clock note, four integers countdown by one from random starting values.
+When a countdown's value is less than zero, Sol sends a trigger from the countdown's associated output (1, 2, 3 or 4) and sets a new random starting value for that countdown.

+This happens forever until the power runs out.